 At Longfield Primary School, the safety of our pupils is extremely important.
 This includes ensuring that we educate them on how to be safe internet users and also supporting parents with this important issue at home.

 All pupils and staff adhere to our Internet Safety and Acceptable Use Policies.
 We have filters in place to protect and monitor computer and internet use.
 Occasionally children will see things that are unsuitable on the internet and they have been taught what to do in such an event.
-The school uses 'Hector Protector' - a small dolphin that rest on the top of their page and upon which they can click if they find something inappropriate, causing the screen to immediately turn off.
+The school uses a tool to allow students to click an icon on their screen if they find something inappropriate, causing the screen to immediately turn off.
 All pupils know to report anything to a member of staff, so it can be looked into.

 At Longfield, we recognise that while parents/carers have the responsibility to monitor their children's use of the internet and related communication technologies safely in the home, issues that arise at home may impact on relationships in school.
 Where this occurs, we aim to work in partnership with parents/carers to ensure children develop their understanding of the importance of e-safety.